Financial assistance for the removal of an oil heating system

 - or install the new heating system.

-Make sure you complete all your work and submit your application for financial assistance within the prescribed deadline.
+You had to ensure you completed all your work and submitted your application for financial assistance within the prescribed deadline.

 Work carried out by a contractor

-To be eligible for the Chauffez vert program, dismantling and installation work must be carried out by qualified contractors holding an appropriate licence from the Régie du bâtiment du Québec (RBQ).
+To be eligible for the Chauffez vert program, dismantling and installation work had to be carried out by qualified contractors holding an appropriate licence from the Régie du bâtiment du Québec (RBQ).

 To find out more, go to: